hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter13.md

 - Set operations.
 - Outer join.

-A `cost-based optimizer` explores the space of all query-evaluation plans that are equivalent to the given quey, and chooses the one with the least estimated cost.
+A `cost-based optimizer` explores the space of all query-evaluation plans that are equivalent to the given query, and chooses the one with the least estimated cost.

 A particular sort order of the tuples is said to be an `interesting sort order` if it could be useful for a later operation.